cosmos/cosmos/whitepaper.md

 EVM shards powered by Tendermint consensus and operating on pegged-ether can provide higher performance to Ethereum blockchains.
-Additionally, though the GnuClear hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to co-ordinate ethereum contracts running on different shards, providing a foundation for generalized Ethereum scaling via sharding.
+Additionally, though the GnuClear hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to co-ordinate Ethereum contracts running on different shards, providing a foundation for generalized Ethereum scaling via sharding.
 For example, asynchronous contract calls that "send an action" and expect a response in return could be implemented by a sequence of two IBC